gunashekhar/advertisingsample/README.md

 - Ensure that it is atleast 1605.12003 and above.
 - If not, contact the Dev Center team for support.

+## I am already using the Advertising Control (or the AdControl).
+Give me the 2 minute overview?

+- Find out the BigId (example: **9wzdncrdn95f**) for your application.
+- Get the AdUnitId (example: **ctrl-9wzdncrdn95f-1**) from the Dev Center Team.

+- In your app code, replace the values of the application id and the ad control id, with the following ids, as shown below – this is just an illustration and you can set the other attributes based on your need

+              <ads:AdControl
+               ApplicationId="9wzdncrdn95f" AdUnitId="ctrl-9wzdncrdn95f-1"
+               Width="300" Height="250"
+               AdRefreshed="OnAdRefreshed"
+               ErrorOccurred="OnErrorOccurred"/>

+- Once you make this code change, please re-publish your app

 ## Using the samples

 ### System Requirements: